 Cornell now has seven undergraduate units and four graduate and professional units in Ithaca, and two medical graduate and professional units in New York City.
 Student enrolment in 2006-07 was over 20,000.
 The distinguished faculty, more than 2,700-strong, includes recipients of the Nobel Prize, the Pulitzer Prize and the National Academy of Science Award for Initiatives in Research, among many other awards.

 The University was ranked first in National Science Foundation funding for programs in academic science and engineering in 2003-04.* Two years later, Cornellís total research expenditure topped $605 million.

 A growing network of links with institutions across the globe includes joint study and exchange programs with China, India and Singapore; Cornell administered programs in Europe and Japan; the Arecibo Observatory in Puerto Rico; and biodiversity field stations in the Dominican Republic and Peru.
-By establishing WCMC-Q in 2001, Cornell broke new ground, becoming the first American university to offer its M.D. degree overseas.
+By establishing WCM-Q in 2001, Cornell broke new ground, becoming the first American university to offer its M.D. degree overseas.

 Overview of Cornell University, Ithaca - Arabic